fhhagenberg-sqe/web-testing-selenium/README.md

 1. Install Selenium IDE as extension to your browser (install either [Selenium IDE for Firefox][] or [Selenium IDE for Chrome][]).
 1. Load the Selenium IDE project [`src/side/Widok Test.side`](src/side/Widok%20Test.side) into your Selenium IDE.

-   This project contains two test cases that perform checks on the _University of Applied Science's Research Documentation web page_ ("Widok") located at http://research.fh-ooe.at.
+   This project contains a test case that perform checks on the _University of Applied Science's Research Documentation web page_ ("Widok") located at http://research.fh-ooe.at.

-1. Add **two** additional test cases
+1. Add **two** additional test cases by using the 'record' function of Selenium IDE:
-   1. Create a test case that test - similar to `WidokGermanTest` - the english translation of the search page.
+   1. The first test case tests - similar to `WidokGermanTest` - the english translation of the search page.
 Name it `WidokEnglishTest`.
       _(Hint: Click on the small Union Jack in the top right corner of the page to get the english version.)_

-   1. Create a test case that performs a search and tests if the first research unit found is linked to the correct details page of this research unit (e.g. the heading of the details page is correct).
-Name this test `WidokSearchResultTest`.
+   1. The second test case performs a search for the keyword 'testing' and checks the number of publications found as well as the link-text of the first publication in the list.
+Name this test `WidokSearchTest`.

-   You can either record this test or create it manually in the command editor of the Selenium IDE.

-   In case of recording, make sure to clean up the test cases afterwards to get rid of unwanted commands that may have been recorded accidentially.
+      :exclamation: What problems do you encounter when running the recorded test?
+(See warning message in the logs) Fix them by manually modifying the recorded commands.

 1. Run all tests and make sure they complete sucessfully.

+1. :floppy_disk: Save the Selenium IDE project.
+Overwrite the existing file [`src/side/Widok Test.side`](src/side/Widok%20Test.side).

+Some hints:
+* To add a new test, click the "+" symbol in the 'Tests' view of the IDE.
+* To start recording, click the red "rec" button at the very right of the IDE.
+* Make sure to clean up the test cases after recording to get rid of unwanted commands that may have been recorded accidentially.

 ### Submission